leahneukirchen/nq/README.md

 - the lock is released by the kernel after the job terminates

 You enqueue (get it?) new jobs using `nq CMDLINE...`.
-The job id is output and `nq` detaches immediately, running the job in the background.
+The job id is output (unless suppressed using `-q`) and `nq` detaches immediately, running the job in the background.
 STDOUT and STDERR are redirected into the log file.

 `nq` tries hard (but does not guarantee) to ensure the log file of the currently running job has +x bit set.
 Thus you can use `ls -F` to get